Nick-AI/FishProject/README.md

 - After installing all dependencies, change the DeepLabCut/FishApproach-Nick-2019-05-07/config.yaml file as follows:
     - Line 7: change the project_path to the absolute path to FishProject/DeepLabCutModel/FishApproach-Nick-2019-05-07/
 - Then you can run the model:
-    - call `python RunModel.py [radius] -s [dir]`
+    - call `python RunModel.py [radius] -s [destination dir] -v [video dir]`
     - replace [radius] with the radius around the rod in mm that you want to count as an approach
-    - replace dir with the location where results will be stored (you don't have to specify this argument, it will default to your current working directory
+    - replace [destination dir] with the location where results will be stored (you don't have to specify this argument, it will default to your current working directory, however, it is recommended, especially for batches of videos
     - you can call `python RunModel.py -h` for help
+- To analyze batches of videos, you need to have all of them in a folder (not containing anything else) and specify that folder in the -v flag
-- It will prompt you to enter the path to a tif video that you want to analyze
+- If you don't specify the -v flag you will be prompted to enter the path to a tif video that you want to analyze
-    - For now only one video at a time is supported
-    - Results cannot yet be stored to a file but will just be printed out
     - To quit, press Ctrl+C

 ## Dependencies
 - Python3.6